 Calculation of severance tax can be complicated, but the issues presented to WVOTA, and now this Court, are straightforward statutory and contractual interpretation.
 Key facts-like how much money Petitioner receives from the sale to MarkWest-are undisputed, and the statutes and legislative rules at issue are well-settled and without any ambiguity.
-Nonetheless, WVOTA committed several distinct errors in reaching its August 18, 2022 Final Decision, many of which were failing to adhere to the plain meaning of the applicable statutes.
-Such failures include, but are not limited to, WVOTA ignoring the amounts Petitioner actually received in the sale, forcing deviation of state and federal accounting methods, valuing natural gas in its most processed form far away from the wellhead, and disregarding the fact that MarkWest's fees did not occur in Petitioner's system or before sale between the Petitioner and MarkWest.
-Other errors include an unfounded refusal to address an analogous 2004 tax decision offered by Petitioner in support of its position, resorting to unfounded hypotheticals about profit and failing to properly give weight to contractual language regarding title passage.
-These other errors are compounded by the Final Decision's deviation and apparent reversal from WVOTA's analysis of the underlying statutes expressed during the evidentiary hearing.
+Nonetheless, WVOTA committed several distinct errors in reaching its August 18, 2022 Final Decision, which is the basis for the Order Affirming Tax Commissioner's Refund Denial appealed here.
+Many of these errors are attributable to WVOTA failing to adhere to the plain meaning of the applicable statutes.
+Such failures include, but are not limited to, WVOTA ignoring the monetary amounts Petitioner actually received in the sale, forcing deviation of state and federal accounting methods, valuing natural gas in its most processed form far away from the wellhead, and disregarding the fact that MarkWest's fees did not occur in Petitioner's system or before sale between the Petitioner and MarkWest.
+Other errors include an unfounded refusal to address an analogous 2004 tax decision offered by Petitioner in support of its position, resorting to unfounded hypotheticals about profit, and failing to properly give weight to contractual language regarding title passage.
+These other errors are compounded by the Final Decision's deviation and apparent reversal from WVOTA's analysis of the underlying statutes as expressed during the evidentiary hearing.
 Given the many errors contained in the Final Decision, it must be reversed in its entirety.